arcus/ALEx-Lessons/README.md

 # Arcus Learning Exchange (ALEx)

 #### Designer and agile project owner, Sheila Braun; proof of concept, Ian Campbell, MD PhD.
 Based on ideas formed at the Summer 2019 Arcus Education Retreat attended by Joy Payton and Sheila Braun.
 The whole team has continued to revise the project.
-Other team members and contributors are Zoë Wilkinson-Saldaña, Patrick Dibussolo, and Lara Lechtenberg, all of the Children's Hospital of Philadelphia (CHOP).
+Other team members and contributors are Zoë Wilkinson-Saldaña, Patrick Dibussolo, Laura McNamara, and Lara Lechtenberg, all of the Children's Hospital of Philadelphia (CHOP).

 Many of CHOP’s principle investigators and their teams have become interested in expanding their data science skills.
 In support of [the Arcus project at CHOP](https://arcus.reskubestage.research.chop.edu), one of our goals at [Arcus Education](https://education.arcus.chop.edu) is to create learning events and experiences in which 100% of attendees spend 100% of their time working towards their own goals at their own pace.
 We have piloted our approach with R and Statistics workshops, Python workshops, and by making lessons freely available to users via the ALEx website.